Atticus29/pcc_biology_112/syllabus.md

 ---
 ### Lab Instruction Materials

 - Biology 112 Laboratory Manual, Rock Creek TODO 2017-2018.
-This manual is meant to be written in; a new copy is essential.
+This manual is meant to be written in; a new copy is required.

 ---
 ### Class Times and Locations